-For some pupils with the most need for help in this area we also can provide the following:, mentor time with member of staff, external referral to CAHMs, Play therapy, FEGANS counselling, time-out space for pupil to use when upset or agitated, Lego therapy, Mindfulness and nurture based teaching approaches.
+For some pupils with the most need for help in this area, we can also provide the following: mentor time with a trusted member of staff, external referral to CAHMs, play therapy, FEGANS counselling, mindfulness and nurture-based teaching approaches.

-Pupils in the early stages of emotional and social development because of their special educational needs will be supported to enable them to develop and mature appropriately.
+Pupils in the early stages of emotional and social development because of their SEND will be supported to enable them to develop and mature appropriately.
 This will usually require additional and different resources, beyond that required by pupils who do not need this support.